Complexicated-Assemblage/complexicated-assemblage.github.io/agential-realism/psychotechnology.md

 ##### &emsp; &emsp; &emsp; 3.2.4.2.2 (genres as vanishing mediators) for learning

 &emsp; &emsp; &emsp; Unlike the co-subsection, as learning is a matter of perfecting the intra-agency relationship, this subsection has only one pair the co-subjection has.
-Learning that is not centered on active learning (see 3.2.4.2.2.2.3) are not mentioned in this sub-section.
+Learning that is not centered on active learning (see 3.2.4.2.2.2.3) are not mentioned in this sub-section as this sub-section focuses on the agencies in relationship to their symbolic.

 ###### &emsp; &emsp; &emsp; &emsp; 3.2.4.2.2.1 theraoy, diagnosis, hypothesis and experiment